-The Senior Service Coordinator can be found on the lower level of Village Hall, 1225 Waukegan Road.
-The Coordinator, Kimberly Hand, MS, CMC, is available from 8 a.m. to 2:30 p.m.
+The Senior Service Coordinator can be found on the main floor of Village Hall, 2500 East Lake Avenue.
+Coordinator Kimberly Hand, MS, CMC, is available from 8:30 a.m. to 2:30 p.m.
 Monday through Friday (unless otherwise posted) to provide information and specialized services to older adults and their families.
 This service is provided through a contractual agreement with the North Shore Senior Center paid for by the Village of Glenview.

 Information available through this service includes:

 - Older adults benefits program